 As a result, a number of small shrubs and trees have been removed to allow the Play Area to be sited in this location, but this has meant that other trees and areas have been left.
 Children under the age of 8 should be supervised on the site at all times.
 It is hoped that this will be an area used and enjoyed by the families and people of Croxton for many years to come.

-This work is happening now, and the recommendations will be looked at on an annual basis to ensure the best development of the Millennium Wood over the long term and make it an area accessible for all local residents to use and enjoy as a natural area.
+The Council wish to ensure the best development of the Millennium Wood over the long term and make it an area accessible for all local residents to use and enjoy as a natural area.